jfsimon/GMapBundle/README.md

-            bounds : ~ # default bounds option for each requests (see above) region : ~ # default region option for each requests (see above) language : ~ # default language option for each requests (see above) sensor : false // wether the browser has GPS functionalities
+            bounds : ~ # default bounds option for each requests (see above) region : ~ # default region option for each requests (see above) language : ~ # default language option for each requests (see above) sensor : false // whether the browser has GPS functionalities

 The elevation webservice